risk-first/website/menagerie/Risk-Landscape.md

 ## We're all Naturalists Now

-This is a new venture.
+This is a new adventure.
 There's a long way to go.
 Just as naturalists are able to head out and find new species of insects and plants, we should expect to do the same.
 This is by no means a complete picture - it's barely a sketch.

 It's a big, crazy, evolving world of software.
 Help to fill in the detiails.
 Report back what you find.